Muslim man wonders if cross-border incident is slowing his citizenship application

 A Mississauga man believes an encounter during which he was questioned about his Muslim faith at a Canada-United States border crossing has thrown a wrench into his plans to become a Canadian citizen.

-Moinul Hussain Syed, a telecommunications expert who arrived in Ontario from India seven years ago, says he was detained by U.S. border guards while attempting to cross into Buffalo in the summer of 2015.
+The man, who said he's worried revealing his identity will affect his future job prospects, arrived in Ontario from India seven years ago.
+He says he was detained by U.S. border guards while attempting to cross into Buffalo in the summer of 2015.

-"The questions that were thrown to me were about my faith, like how many times I pray," Syed told CBC Toronto.
+"The questions that were thrown to me were about my faith, like how many times I pray," he told CBC Toronto.
 "They looked at me with suspicion."

 - U.S. Congress moves ahead bill to simplify border crossing

 - Canadian woman turned away from U.S. border after questions about religion, Trump

 - Search and interrogate: What you need to know when crossing U.S. border

 He and his wife were locked in a room and questioned briefly about their travel history, why they were entering the U.S. and whether he planned to work there.
 But the majority of the questions, he said, centred on his faith, including whether he was "moderate" or "fundamentalist."

 They remained there for eight hours before the U.S. guards told him they were revoking his visa and denying him entry.
 He'd been scheduled to a help a relative in New York State move the next day, he says.

 But it's what happened later that has him confused and frustrated.